LawrenceWarren/team16_project/README.md

 ### `npm install react-bootstrap bootstrap`

-Install this to use the card library implemented in the Accomodation page.
+Install this to use the card library implemented in the Accommodation page.

 ## Learn More